-Cross references. - For Section 454B of the federal Social Security Act, see 42 U.S.C. § 654b.
+Social Security Act. - Section 454B of the federal Social Security Act, referred to in Subsection E, appears as 42 U.S.C. § 654b.

 27-1-12.
 Work requirement for persons owing past-due child support.

 The state Title IV-D agency must have and use procedures under which the state has the authority, in any case in which an individual owes past-due support with respect to a child receiving assistance under a state program funded under temporary assistance for needy families, to issue an order or to request that a court or an administrative process established pursuant to state law issue an order that requires the individual to: